JamesWoolfenden/learn-terraform/docs/aws-s3.md

 And Apply.

-You can easily check its creation with the AWS cli.
+You can easily check its creation with the AWS cli, or the console if you must.

 ```cli
 $aws s3 ls hyacinth-bucket
 ```

-Nothing else will be seen as the bucket is empty.
+Nothing else will be seen as the bucket is currently empty.

 An S3 bucket comes with a large number of configuration possibilities, from hosting a website to data lake.

-But there is one type of S3 bucket that we always need on an AWS Terraform project, and thats is a State bucket.
+But there is one type of S3 bucket that we always need on an AWS Terraform project, and that's a State bucket.

 ## Making a State bucket

-Replace the contents of the S3 terraform file from the previous step, with:
+Replace the contents of the S3 Terraform file from the previous step, with:

 ```terraform
 resource "aws_s3_bucket" "statebucket" {